cat-backend-nodejs/nodejs-roadmap/README.md

                 <ul>
                     <li>The application runs locally without any crashes.</li>
                     <li>The application is built on REST API, and uses JWTs for Authentication.</li>
-                    <li>Admin Routes are protected, and users can't submit tasks withoud being logged in.</li>
+                    <li>Admin Routes are protected, and users can't submit tasks without being logged in.</li>
                     <li>The users upload the task in a form of PDF file.</li>
                     <li>Server-Side Validation is provided to user input.</li>
                     <li>API is well documented using Swagger, Postman or any other tool.</li>